Stephen-Montague/reading-notes/INDEX.md

 Just for the record, since this is a post where people may just be meeting me - I don't romanticize Patton or warfare to the degree that some have - careful balance is needed for all of our life stories.

-We're all human, right?
-Now, let's continue.
+We're all human, right? :robot::alien: Now, let's continue.